-The Drug Enforcement Agency (DEA) has only allowed scientists to study a mediocre type of cannabis grown at the University of Mississippi, which is much worse than street or dispensary cannabis in terms of its benefits.
+The Drug Enforcement Agency (DEA) has only allowed scientists to study a mediocre type of cannabis grown at the University of Mississippi.
+It is much worse than street or dispensary cannabis in terms of its benefits.
 Even that has been difficult.
 However, Congress is trying to change that as part of the infrastructure bill.
 An initial draft of the bill was released Sunday.

-Murthy had offered support to cannabis before when as Surgeon General under Obama when he said cannabis might have medical benefits.
+Murthy had offered support to cannabis before, as Surgeon General under Obama, when he said cannabis might have medical benefits.
 However, he also said cannabis reform on the state level might have been moving too fast in 2018.

-If Biden surrounds himself with advisors more inclined to look favorable on cannabis, with Schumer and Congress pushing cannabis reform, it is more likely his view could change.
+If Biden surrounds himself with advisors pro-cannabis it is more likely his view could change.

 But Biden does not seem eager to evolve too far on cannabis.
-In March, he fired five White House staffers who were foolish enough to tell the federal government under the Drug Warrior Biden they consumed cannabis.
+In March, he fired five White House staffers who were foolish enough to tell the federal government they consumed cannabis.

 The Pro-Cannabis Policies of Congress

-Congress has been more active than the White House on pro-cannabis policies since 2019, when it passed the SAFE Banking Act.
-That bill died before it could be signed to law in the last session of Congress, so the House passed it again this year right before 4/20.
+Congress has been more active than the White House on pro-cannabis policies since 2019.
+It passed the SAFE Banking Act for the first time then.
+That bill died before it could be signed to law in the last session of Congress.
+So the House passed it again this year right before 4/20.

 The most significant effort in cannabis policy is the decriminalization effort championed by Senate Majority Leader Chuck Schumer (D-NY), Cory Booker (D-NJ), and Ron Wyden (D-OR).
-They unveiled the draft in mid-July but did not plan to introduce it until after the summer recess of Congress’ input had been gathered.
+They unveiled the draft in mid-July.
+But they did not plan to introduce it until after the summer recess of Congress’ input had been gathered.
 Other cannabis bills moving in Congress in addition to the main bill face their own issues.